mcosovic/JuliaGrid.jl/docs/src/examples/acStateEstimation.md

 &nbsp;
 ```

-The measurement set consists of `Meter 1`, `Meter 2`, and `Meter 3`, each measuring active and reactive power injection as well as bus voltage magnitude.
-Additionally, `Meter 4` and `Meter 5` measure active and reactive power flows along with current magnitudes.
+The measurement set consists of `Meter 1`, `Meter 2`, and `Meter 3`, which measure active and reactive power injections and bus voltage magnitudes. `Meter 4` and `Meter 5` measure active and reactive power flows and current magnitudes.

 !!! note "Info"
     Users can download a Julia script containing the scenarios from this section using the following [link](https://github.com/mcosovic/JuliaGrid.jl/raw/refs/heads/master/docs/src/examples/analyses/acStateEstimation.jl).

-We define the power system, specify buses and branches, and assign the generator to the slack bus:
+We define the power system, add buses and branches, and assign the generator to the slack bus:
 ```@example acStateEstimation
 using JuliaGrid # hide
 @default(template) # hide